Python

 Note

-editable installs via pyproject.toml
+pip editable installs via pyproject.toml are supported together

 with setuptools v64.0.0